 GameStop was the original stock to kick off the BANG stocks craze initiated by the WSB saga.
 It’s a leading videogame retailer operating primarily in the United States, Canada, and Europe.
 The company was losing money before the start of the pandemic.
 The global health crisis made things even worse.
-This was mainly due to store closures that many brick and mortar businesses suffered in 2020.
+This was mainly due to store closures that many brick-and-mortar businesses suffered in 2020.

 Where Will BANG Stocks Go From Here?

 Financial experts have warned individuals to avoid investing in stocks whose prices are artificially inflated.
 They believe it’s a highly risky approach.
 And people can lose their money by following the herd.
-People were posting on social media that GameStop would hit $1,000 by the end of January.
+People posted on social media that GameStop would hit $1,000 by the end of January.
 We’ve seen how that’s turned out.

-However, retail investors apparently avoid such warnings and continue to make risky bets.
+However, retail investors avoid such warnings and continue to make risky bets.
 The trend has given small investors the power to move markets.
 Some financial experts are even calling for regulatory changes following unrest in the stock market.
-Moving forward, it’s impossible to predict where BANG stocks will go from here.
+It’s impossible to predict where BANG stocks will go from here.
 But one thing’s for sure.
 Stocks will stay volatile for a while.
 If you’re looking for a tool that gives you a fundamental edge, look no further than TipRanks, a quality tool that analyzes multiple data points and helps guide you in and out of investments and trades.